matteobusi/incremental-mincaml/README.md

 Here is a description of content of the repository

      src/                 <-- source code lives here
-     test/	              <-- unit test for code implementing the cache and the incremental type checker examples/            <-- small MinCaml programs
+     test/	              <-- unit test for code implementing the TypingCache and the incremental type checker examples/            <-- small MinCaml programs

      Makefile             <-- Driver for `make` (uses OCB)